Summary

 Real yields (vs. 10-year inflation breakeven prices)

 The Fed's massive QE program had Treasury yields returning -1% annually vs. than the expected rate of inflation as late as this winter.
 Return-free risk!
 In the 2010s, real rates were generally 0.5% to 1% after the taper tantrum in 2013.
 But in the 2000s, real rates were more like 2%, which is where they belong in a free market.
-Inflation expectations are about 2.5% for the next 10 years, so that would imply a fair price for the 10-year yield of 3.5% or higher going forward.
+Inflation expectations are about 2.5% for the next 10 years, so that would imply a fair price for the 10-year yield of at least 3.5% and possibly 4% or higher going forward.
 The runoff of the Fed's balance sheet doubles to $95 billion per month on Sept.
 1 and the government revenue windfall from 2021 capital gains is gone.
 This means more supply of Treasuries and higher yields.

 The White House is likely to make the Fed's job even harder with the proposed cancellation of student loans, which is another $300 billion in stimulus not paid for by tax revenue.
 If you assume an average 10-year repayment and some interest, roughly 1% of the national income goes toward student loans.
 Former Treasury secretary Larry Summers has been a high-profile critic of student loan forgiveness, saying it will fuel inflation even more.
 After some research, my guess is this will be struck down by the courts, but blanket student loan forgiveness is not a helpful strategy for getting the economy back on track.